AlaaHesham1996/JPEG_Image_Compression_Using_-DiscreteCosineTransform_DiscreteWaveletTransform_andHuffmanEncoding./README.md

 You can find summary of results inside file named "Information theory project report.docx". **The Highest compression ratio achieved is 9.662.**

 **Note**
-If you cannot view the "DWT_IDWT_For_Images_Compression.ipynb" notebook , this is due to its large size 60.6 MB .You can download it and view it on your python editor such as Colab or Jupyter.
+If you cannot view the "DWT_IDWT_For_Images_Compression.ipynb" notebook,this is due to its large size 60.6 MB.You can download it and view it on your python editor such as Colab or Jupyter.